lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

    *  `Encap(pk) -> (ss, ct)`: A probabilistic encapsulation algorithm,
       which takes as input a public key `pk` and outputs a ciphertext `ct` and shared secret `ss`.
-Note: this document uses `Encap()` to conform to {{?RFC9180}}, but [FIPS.203] uses `Encaps()`.
+Note: this specification uses `Encap()` to conform to {{?RFC9180}}, but [FIPS.203] uses `Encaps()`.

    *  `Decap(sk, ct) -> ss`: A decapsulation algorithm, which takes as input a secret key `sk` and ciphertext `ct` and outputs a shared secret `ss`, or in some cases a distinguished error value.
-      Note: this document uses `Decap()` to conform to {{RFC9180}}, but [FIPS.203] uses `Decaps()`.
+      Note: this specification uses `Decap()` to conform to {{RFC9180}}, but [FIPS.203] uses `Decaps()`.

-The KEM interface defined above differs from both traditional key transport mechanism (for example for use with KeyTransRecipientInfo defined in {{RFC5652}}), and key agreement (for example for use with KeyAgreeRecipientInfo defined in {{RFC5652}}) and thus Composite KEM MUST be used with KEMRecipientInfo defined in {{RFC9629}}, however full conventions for use of Composite ML-KEM within the Cryptographic Message Syntax will be included in a separate specification.
+The KEM interface defined above differs from both traditional key transport mechanism (for example for use with KeyTransRecipientInfo defined in {{RFC5652}}), and key agreement (for example for use with KeyAgreeRecipientInfo defined in {{RFC5652}}) and thus Composite ML-KEM MUST be used with KEMRecipientInfo defined in {{RFC9629}}, however full conventions for use of Composite ML-KEM within the Cryptographic Message Syntax will be included in a separate specification.

 The KEM interface was chosen as the interface for a composite key establishment because it allows for arbitrary combinations of component algorithm types since both key transport and key agreement mechanisms can be promoted into KEMs as described in {{sec-RSAOAEPKEM}} and {{sec-DHKEM}} below.